no-go/TextThing/README.md

 - use the App to write notes
 - stores changes on closing or pausing the App (optionaly)
 - set your favorite font size and switch between normal or monospace style
-- languages: english, japanese, german, russian, french
+- languages: english, japanese, german, russian, french, brazilian portuguese
 - a **save now** button
 - very small widget added (needs phone restart)

 ## Get the App

-You can get a signed APK (4.1+) from [here](https://raw.githubusercontent.com/no-go/TextThing/master/app/release/click.dummer.textthing.apk)
+You can get a signed APK (4.1+) from [here](https://raw.githubusercontent.com/no-go/TextThing/master/app/release/click.dummer.textthing.apk), but it could be a bit outdated.

 Alternative: